Lawyer discusses how to file a workers’ comp claim in Michigan and what benefits are available.

 Medical treatment is also covered 100% without any co-pays or deductibles.
 This includes payment for mileage, attendant care, doctor visits, durable medical equipment, prescription medications, physical therapy, and surgery.

-Employer refuses to make a claim
+What about when employer refuses to make a claim?

 Employees can short-circuit this process by filing their own Employee’s Report of Claim (Form WC-117) with the Workers’ Disability Compensation Agency.
 Notice will be sent directly to the employer’s insurance carrier who will then investigate the situation.